akaGallo/231590_Marotta_Carlo_ASA2022/README.md

 - bedroomBlind
 - bathroomBlind

-(Their *consumption* is given by half the opening/closing time)

 #### **Car charger**

 Car charger is located in the garage and provides a full charge of the car

-(Its *consumption* is given by half times 4.8 * batteryRemained given by the following proposition:
-100 : 480 = remainingBattery: chargingTime - a full car charge (100%) takes 8 hours (480 minutes))

 #### **Floor heater**